-The main focus of my work has been on securing significant donations from individuals, families, foundations and corporations in support of worthy nonprofit endeavors of all kinds.
-My discussions about Baby Boomers are among the most-visited on Carolyn’s Nonprofit Blog.
+One of my professional areas of focus has been securing significant donations from individuals, families, foundations and corporations in support of worthy nonprofit endeavors of all kinds.
+I have always had an appreciation for donors of all ages.

 “After all, the millennial generation has less wealth and more debt than other generations did at the same age, thanks to student loans and the lingering effects of the deep recession.”